Last Updated: April 2019

 If it’s a cheap option you’re looking for, you can do a lot worse than this Remington model.
 This is half the price of the next lowest item on this list but is also small and low powered as you’d expect at 8amps and 14inch.
 It has low kickback and weighs a miniscule 6.25lbs.
 Another one for small jobs then and for those who don’t like the idea of wielding a longer and heavier saw!

-Finishing on something of a higher-range chainsaw, this is another gas powered model coming at 50cc and with a 20’’ guide bar.
+Finishing on something of a higher-range chainsaw.
+Another gas powered model coming at 50cc and with a 20’’ guide bar.
 That’s another super long one then, with just a little less power than the Husqvarna at the same length.
-It’s still powerful though for chopping through trees and pretty heavy too at 23.3lbs – so it’s one for the more experienced individual with a bit of upper body strength!
+It’s still powerful though for chopping through trees and its quite heavy too at 15 lbs – so it’s one for the more experienced individual with a bit of upper body strength!

 In that case, you’ll probably be wondering what all the numbers mean and precisely what you’ll be getting.
 For those who like to research a bit more heavily into their purchases, here are some more precise details that you might look into when buying your tool…